morizotter/xcmultilingual/README.md

 $ xcmultingual update ./DemoApp/Multilingual.swift
 ```

-And then convenience functions will be generated in destination swift file.
+And then convenient functions will be generated in destination swift file.

 Example: